Optimise enterprise telecommunications services

 - Encouraging purchase of lower cost, more modern alternative services (such as soft phones instead of fixed phones on desks).

-For further information on the TEMS panel, demand management techniques, or to access the Link Sharing Portal, contact the Telecommunications Optimisation Group.
+For more information on the TEMS panel, demand management techniques, or to access the Link Sharing Portal, email the Strategic Sourcing Team.

 Adopting new technology

 NSW Government is undergoing a digital transformation to become more efficient and better engage with the citizens of NSW.